pumplend/pumplend-liquidator/README.md

 The monitor will take lots network resource and multithreading .
 Same as the exectutor .
 So it's better to use golang rebuild .

 Anyway. currently build with nodejs , to make sure it worn't takes too long time to release .

+## Base Logic (Write for myself . incase i forget how it works lol)

+#### Monitor :

+1. Loop fetch contract recently transactions (100x txns)

+2. Check last index hash form db .
+And get all the new txn `finalArr`

+3. Map the `finalArr` and fetch/decode txn by hash .
+And storage it into `action_history` db

+4. Decode , fliter all txn into different kinds by function name :

+    Borrow / LoopBorrowPump / LoopBorrowRaydium / IncressInterest :
+    - Generate Order Index : `Token-mint + Signer-address`
+    - Fetch onchain `UserBorrowData`
+    - Re-culcuate liquidtion time
+    - Storage it into `orders` db (overwrite)

+    Repay / ClosePump / CloseRaydium
+    - Del record form `orders` db by order index

+5. Next Loop

+#### Executor :

+1. Get all timeout order from `orders` db fliter by liquition time .

+2. Generate the liquition transaction via SDK

+3. Sign and send transaction via local keypair